CosmicRaycast/Images/README.md

-# Cosmic Raycast Container Registry
+# Cosmic Raycast Docker Images

 > Note: these projects have not officially reached production!